Albion Organic Difference

 There are three critical components that make a chelate effective: Size, stability and neutrality.
 Albion’s patented process guarantees all three.

-Picture in your mind the fuel filter on your car engine.
+Size: Picture in your mind the fuel filter on your car engine.
 The filter allows fuel to pass through but holds back large particles from entering the engine.
 The same idea applies to the absorption of minerals from the intestine to the blood stream.
 Large particles cannot easily pass through the intestinal wall.
 Many mineral products on the market have molecular weights too large to be absorbed intact.
 Through patented technology, Albion has been able to produce chelated minerals with molecular weights small enough to pass easily through the intestinal wall.
 The result is a compound similar to that which the body itself produces by natural chelation.

-he Albion chelation process guarantees pH stability which is maintained throughout the entire pH range encountered during the digestion process.
+Stability: The Albion chelation process guarantees pH stability which is maintained throughout the entire pH range encountered during the digestion process.
 This assures maximum presence of intact mineral chelate for absorption.
 The body cannot utilize traditional mineral compounds in their natural state.
 Zinc sulfate, iron sulfate or any mineral sulfate, oxide or carbonate must be broken apart and restructured to allow it to be transported through the intestinal wall.
 A similar situation exists with some reported chelates or complexed mineral products.
 Not properly stabilized, they break apart, exposing the raw, ionized mineral.
 These minerals then become charged ions, and their absorbability comes into jeopardy.
 These charged free minerals are known to block the absorption of one another, or to combine with other dietary factors to form compounds that are unabsorbable.
 Albion chelates are manufactured to maintain stability and thus bio-availability of its mineral amino acid chelates.

-The process of chelation results in the final mineral compound becoming neutral, i.e., containing no electrical charge.
+Neutrality: The process of chelation results in the final mineral compound becoming neutral, i.e., containing no electrical charge.
 Why is this important?
 Mineral compounds that have electrical charges can interact with other dietary components, such as phytates and other oppositely charged molecules, and form substances that are not absorbable.
 In addition, mineral compounds that have an electrical charge are reactive, and as such they can deactivate other important nutrient factors, such as: vitamin E, ascorbic acid, various B-vitamins, as well as important medications.

 Why are Albion chelated minerals better?